What Can the Book of Mormon Teach Me about Repentance and Forgiveness?

 When we repent, we should honestly admit our mistakes to God.
 In the Book of Mosiah, we read, “If he confess his sins before … me, and repenteth in the sincerity of his heart, him shall ye forgive, and I will forgive him also” (Mosiah 26:29).

-Along with confessing our sins to God, we must do our best to restore all that has been affected by our action—whether that involves apologizing, telling the truth, or repairing physical damage.
+Along with confessing our sins to God, we must do our best to fix all that has been affected by our action—whether that involves apologizing, telling the truth, or repairing physical damage.

 Abandon sin and live righteously